davisjam/davisjam.github.io/auto-publications.md

 ## Peer-reviewed workshop papers

-1. *A Controlled Experiment on Incorporating Failure Knowledge into Design Decisions for Internet of Things Systems*.
+1. *Incorporating Failure Knowledge into Design Decisions for IoT Systems: A Controlled Experiment on Novices*.
  Anandayuvaraj, Thulluri, Figueroa, Shandilya, and **Davis**.
- Proceedings of the 5th International Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT) 2023.
+ 5th International Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT 2023) 2023.
+ <a href="https://arxiv.org/abs/2206.13562"><i class="fas fa-file-pdf"></i></a>
 2. *SoK: Analysis of Software Supply Chain Security by Establishing Secure Design Properties*.
  Okafor, Schorlemmer, Torres-Arias, and **Davis**.
  Proceedings of the 1st ACM Workshop on Software Supply Chain Offensive Research and Ecosystem Defenses (SCORED) 2022.